Mshradha/Bath-and-body-works/Readme.md

-# TomTop Clone
+# Bath and body works

 # Masai School Construct Week Project

-Welcome, we're are team “TomTopClone”, and this Readme contains detail about our project.
-We‘ve built a cloned website of TomTop.com with some of its basic functionalities.
+Welcome, we're are team “Bath and body works”, and this Readme contains detail about our project.
+We‘ve built a cloned website of Bathandbodyworks.com with some of its basic functionalities.
 This overall project was a part of our construct week at Masai School.

 ## About Project
-TomTop is US based E-Commerce website which provids products like Technical,Non-Technical and all products like which E-commerce website to be have.
-Building this project has been a chellenging job and fun at the same time.
-This project is build using tech stacks like <br />
+Bath & Body Works, LLC. is an American retail store chain that sells soaps, lotions, fragrances, and candles.
+It was founded in 1990 in New Albany, Ohio and has since expanded across six continents.[2]
+In 1997, it became the largest bath shop chain in the United States <br />

 ## Pages & Features